-The Boys & Girls Clubs of the Valley - Arizona serves nearly 30,000 youths a year, so highlighting each of our outstanding success stories would be an impossible task.
+Boys & Girls Clubs of the Valley (BGCAZ) serves thousands of youth each year, so highlighting each of our outstanding success stories would be an impossible task.
 These young people truly embody the spirit of the BGCAZ, and we are proud to call them our members.

 The Stewart Branch of the Boys & Girls Club has been a home for Mikayla since she was young, helping her to grow as a person and find immense success in her interests.
 Raised with a single mom, the Club initially provided Mikayla with after-school child care but quickly became much more than that.
 A shy youth, she grew into leadership roles including serving as President of the Torch Club, acted as the Vice President of the Keystone Club — serving and strengthening her community in the process.
 Mikayla says that her favorite part of being a member of the Club was walking through the doors and instantly feeling at home.

 Her Boys & Girls Club also connected her to opportunities in line with her interests- like drama and photography.
 After being encouraged to enter one of her photos by a mentor at the Club, she won a National Photo Contest.

 In addition, she has also received a prestigious $100,000 scholarship for college from Beyoncé’s BeyGOOD Foundation and Jay-Z's Shawn Carter Foundation, an accolade that was made possible with her outstanding work ethic and the mentorship of staff at the Club.
 Mikayla was surprised with the award while attending a Beyonce concert as part of a Club activity, and was congratulated by both Beyonce and Jay-Z after the show.